The art of photography

 I spent many years of my life lugging around a large camera bag containing heavy 35mm film SLR cameras and lenses.
 I mostly had a camera body, four lenses and a flashgun in my bag.

-After that I spent many more years of my life lugging around a large camera bag containing heavy Digital SLR cameras and lenses, especially when using full-frame DSLRs and large aperture lenses.
+After that I spent many more years of my life lugging around a large camera bag containing heavy Digital SLR cameras and lenses, especially when using full-frame DSLRs and large aperture prime lenses.

 From DSLR to Mirrorless